Implement the following habits to accelerate your digital transformation

-Providing useful digital tools to employees to improve their daily lives is the first step.
+Providing useful digital tools for employees to improve their daily lives is the first step.
 It is important to convey a sense of trust.
-The anticipated involvement of the collaborator will guarantee a progressive adoption., like in method of “experimenting and applying new ideas for a better understanding”.
+The anticipated involvement of the collaborator will guarantee a progressive adoption., like in the method of “experimenting and applying new ideas for a better understanding”.
 This system involves sensitive managers and a network of trained supported employees to promote the new approach in the field.

-Support managers in their role as leader
+Support managers in their role as a leader

 It can be difficult for a manager to constantly challenge and motivate their team.
 Collaborative solutions are one way to keep employees engaged and decrease desertification while accelerating positive change in an organization.
-The conception and the establishment of a collaborative solution, such as in intranet, can be optimized with the technical and functional means and appropriate resources.
+The conception and the establishment of a collaborative solution, such as in the intranet, can be optimized with the technical and functional means and appropriate resources.
 In turn, to ensure employee adoption of collaborative solutions, it is pertinent that a group of collaborators is mobilized during the design and governance phases.

 Communicating, sharing and diffuse: reflexes to acquire

 The idea of becoming an expert at the end of an awareness session or training does not sense.
 The sessions are not implemented to teach employees how to swim alone on the deep end.